Pathological Demand Avoidance: New Diagnosis or Part of HFAutism?

 Look after yourself.
 Parenting a PDA child is genuinely exhausting, and the system is still catching up to understanding this profile.
 Finding community with other PDA families can be the difference between isolation and feeling truly seen.

-The most important shift — for teachers, parents, and anyone who loves a PDA person — is moving from "why won't they just comply?" to "what does their nervous system need right now?"
+The most important shift for teachers, parents, and anyone who is close to a PDA person is moving from "why won't they just comply?" to "what does their nervous system need right now?"
 That single reframe changes everything.

 If this resonated, share it with someone who needs to read it.
-These kids deserve to be understood, not just managed. 💙
+These kids deserve to be understood and positioned strategically in life, not just managed.